 Wherever you decide to ski or sun, book via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels, including the Four Seasons, Hyatt, Ritz Carlton, Marriott, InterContinental, and more (as well as your usual Marriott Bonvoy Hyatt, etc. points and status benefits).

 Typically, our free benefits at luxury hotels include:

 - $100 USD equivalent Hotel experiential credit per room per stay

 - Early check-in / Late check-out, subject to availability

 - Complimentary Wi-Fi

 The Fairmont Chateau Whistler has impressive suites with fireplaces (perfect for those cozy winter months), modern spa bathrooms with soaker tubs, and updated modern alpine decor.

 The rooms at the Fairmont Chateau Whistler are less impressive.
-They are more generic than 5 Star.
-Most have decent sized windows but few are floor to ceiling.
-The majority of rooms don’t have balconies which is a real disadvantage.
-The ones with a balcony only offer Romeo and Juliette style, so you can’t step out or sit your balcony.
+They are more generic than 5-Star.
+Most have decent sized windows, but few are floor to ceiling.
+The majority of rooms don’t have balconies, which is a real disadvantage.
+The ones with a balcony only offer Romeo and Juliette style, so you can’t step out or sit on your balcony.
 For this joy, you have to pick the Four Seasons Whistler, I’m afraid, which is the best hotel in Whistler.